 September 11, 2020

-Recommended Reading List (curated by Eugene Public Library)
+Recommended Resource List (curated by Eugene Public Library)

 Join us for an exploration of race as a biological and cultural construction.
 This discussion sheds new light on what race is, and will be interesting to those seeking additional context to understand the social movement, Black Lives Matter, that has gained strength and new allies over the course of the last few months.